-Now in the modern era, the 12th century Knights Templar, of the Sovereign Magistral Order of the Temple of Solomon, call all Freemasons, Christians, Muslims, and all genuine spiritual religions, to join forces in unity – while preserving and respecting their different traditions – to defend the principle of religion itself, and promote religious freedoms under the Rule of Law.
+Now in the modern era, the 12th century Knights Templar, of the restored Order of the Temple of Solomon, call all Freemasons, Christians, Muslims, and all genuine spiritual religions, to join forces in chivalric unity – while preserving and respecting their different traditions – to defend the principle of religion itself, and promote religious rights and freedoms under the Rule of Law.

 By this call to action, all fraternities, priesthoods and spiritual seekers are invited to join the Knights Templar in our mission to create the “New Renaissance” of the modern era.
 All who believe in goodness, tolerance, spiritual connection to universal divine energies, and humanity, are encouraged to join the restored Templar Order on this Holy Quest of historic worldwide importance.

 Learn about Secret Societies Rejected by Templar core principles.

 Learn about the Real Enemies of the Order which Templars oppose.

 Learn about the Codes of Chivalry for Templar missions.

 John Yarker, The Arcane Schools, Manchester (1909), pp.341-342.

 Donald G. Campbell, Committee on Ritual, Handbook for Candidate’s Coaches, Grand Lodge of Free and Accepted Masons, California (2007), “The Master Mason: Irregular and Clandestine Lodges”.